Imagine coming home early to prepare dinner for your friends only to be met with the foul smell of a leaking toilet.

 A leaking toilet is an emergency.
 However, repairing it is not too complicated if you follow these six steps.
 After identifying the source of the leak and repairing it, it’s always wise to call in a plumber to inspect your work.

-It is, however, advisable to let a professional plumber from a reputable company fix the leak.
+It is, however, advisable to let a professional plumber from a reputable plumber to fix the leak.
 He or she will inspect your entire plumbing system for clues as to what may have caused the leak in the first place.